 The Company uses the Black-Scholes option-pricing model to calculate the grant-date fair value of stock option awards.
 The resulting compensation expense, net of expected forfeitures, for non performance-based stock options is recognized on a straight-line basis over the service period of the award, which is generally five years for stock options.
-For stock options with performance-based vesting provisions, recognition of compensation expense, net of expected forfeitures, for performance criteria is deemed probable.
+For stock options with performance-based vesting provisions, recognition of compensation expense, net of expected forfeitures, commences if and when the achievement of the performance criteria is deemed probable.
 The compensation expense, net of expected forfeitures, for performance-based stock options is recognized over the relevant performance period.